6 Danish men’s hockey players test positive at Olympics

 Beijing organizers on Wednesday reported 32 new cases — 15 in tests of people arriving at the airport and 17 within the Olympic bubbles.
 Athletes and team officials accounted for nine of the latest cases and 23 were “stakeholders,” a category that includes workers and media.

 Eleven people have been treated at the hospital for a symptom among the 232 positive tests registered since Jan.
-23, though “none of those are seriously ill in any way,” Olympic medical advisor Brian McCloskey said.
+23, though “none of those are seriously ill in any way,” Olympic medical adviser Brian McCloskey said.

 More AP Olympics: https://apnews.com/hub/winter-olympics and https://twitter.com/AP_Sports